esu75/-Stock_Market_Data_Analysis_Project/README.md

 For this project VBA scripting is used to analyze generated stock market data
 Goal:

-##1.
-Create a script that loops through all the stocks and outputs the following information:
+##Create a script that loops through all the stocks and outputs the following information:

       a.
 The ticker symbol